 The hand-held depictions of obese or pregnant women, which appear in most art history books, were long seen as symbols of fertility or beauty.
-But according to Richard Johnson, MD, lead author of the study published today in the journal, Obesity, the key to understanding the statues lays in climate change and diet.
+However according to Richard Johnson, MD, lead author of the study published today in the journal, Obesity, the key to understanding the statues lies in climate change and diet.

 As temperatures dropped, ice sheets advanced and disaster set in.
 During the coldest months, temperatures plunged to 10-15 degrees Celsius.
-Some bands of hunter gatherers died out, others moved south, some sought refuge in forests.
+Some bands of hunter-gatherers died out, others moved south, and some sought refuge in forests.
 Big game was overhunted.

 It was during these desperate times that the obese Venus figurines appeared.
-They ranged between 6 and 16 centimeters in length and were made of stone, ivory, horn or occasionally clay.
+They ranged between 6 and 16 centimeters (2.4 and 6.3 inches) in length and were made of stone, ivory, horn, or occasionally clay.
 Some were threaded and worn as amulets.

 Johnson and his co-authors, Professor (ret.) of Anthropology John Fox, PhD, of the American University of Sharjah in the United Arab Emirates, and Associate Professor of Medicine Miguel Lanaspa-Garcia, PhD, of the CU School of Medicine, measured the statues’ waist-to-hip and waist-to-shoulder ratios.
 They discovered that those found closest to the glaciers were the most obese compared to those located further away.
 They believe the figurines represented an idealized body type for these difficult living conditions.